rubund/gr-dab/README.md

 * FIC source and expand FIC sink (GNU Radio blocks)
 * FIC encoder, including CRC, energy dispersal, convolutional encoding with puncturing (GNU Radio blocks)
 * MSC encoder and decoder, including CRC, energy dispersal/descramble, convolutional encoding/decoding with puncturing, time interleaving/deinterleaving (GNU Radio blocks)
-* DAB transmission frame multiplexer (GNU Radio blocks)
+* DAB transmission frame multiplexer (GNU Radio block)
 * MPEG Audio Layer II encoder/decoder for DAB tranmitter/receiver (GNU Radio blocks)
 * HE-AAC v2 (mp4) encoder/decoder for DAB+ transmitter/receiver (GNU Radio blocks)
 * Graphical user interface for DAB/DAB+ transmission/reception (pyQt4)
 * "DABstep" as an executable application for DAB/DAB+ transmission/reception

-For more detailed information about the done work, containing changes in code and new code, check out the [commit history](https://github.com/kit-cel/gr-dab/commits/master) of this repository.
+For more detailed information about the work done during GSoC, containing changes in code and new code, check out the [commit history](https://github.com/kit-cel/gr-dab/commits/master) of this repository.
 Weekly reports containing updates about the working progress, additional information, highlights and challenging pieces during GSoC can be found on my [GSoC blog](https://dabtransceiver.wordpress.com/).

+Summarizing, all set [milestones](https://dabtransceiver.wordpress.com/milestones/) for GSoC were fulfilled.
+But of course, there are many ideas of expanding and improving gr-dab in the future (see Ideas and Constraints below).

 Installation